laravel/docs/eloquent.md

 <a name="removing-global-scopes"></a>
 #### Removing Global Scopes

 If you would like to remove a global scope for a given query, you may use the `withoutGlobalScope` method.
-The method accepts the class name of the global scope as its only argument:
+This method accepts the class name of the global scope as its only argument:

-    User::withoutGlobalScope(AgeScope::class)->get();
+    User::withoutGlobalScope(AncientScope::class)->get();

-Or, if you defined the global scope using a closure:
+Or, if you defined the global scope using a closure, you should pass the string name that you assigned to the global scope:

-    User::withoutGlobalScope('age')->get();
+    User::withoutGlobalScope('ancient')->get();

-If you would like to remove several or even all of the global scopes, you may use the `withoutGlobalScopes` method:
+If you would like to remove several or even all of the query's global scopes, you may use the `withoutGlobalScopes` method:

     // Remove all of the global scopes...
     User::withoutGlobalScopes()->get();